jaksam1074/jaksam-scripts-documentation/vehicles-keys/server/get-if-player-id-owns-a-plate.md

 # Get if player ID owns a plate

-This export can be used to know if **the local player** owns a vehicle plate
+This export can be used to know if **the local player** owns a vehicle plate (also checks for shared, temporary, etc.)

 ## Export